 Philips Zoom Whitening Pen at a Glance

 Philips is a big name in the dental industry — both for at-home products and in-office treatments.
 In fact, their Zoom line was originally just for dental offices.
-But after seeing so much success with doctor-directed treatment, they decided to take their products to the masses, and the Philips Zoom Whitening Pen was born.
+But after seeing so much success with doctor-directed treatment, they decided to develop take-home products as well, and the Philips Zoom Whitening Pen was born.

-It was originally conceived of as a way to maintain whiteness in between professional Philips treatments.
+It was originally developed as a way to maintain whiteness in between professional Philips treatments.
 However, it has one of the highest peroxide concentrations of any pen on the market, so many customers use it as their full whitening treatment.
-You can use it twice a day for up to three weeks at a time, depending on your level of tooth sensitivity.
+You can use it twice a day for up to two weeks at a time, depending on your level of tooth sensitivity.

 Pros & Cons of Philips Zoom Whitening Pen